KeatonMueller/search/README.md

 # Search Algorithm Visualization
 This application is a visualization tool for various search algorithms.
-Currently it supports DFS, BFS, and A* Search, but more algorithms are intended to be added.
+Currently it supports DFS, BFS, and A* Search.

-This project began in 2019 during my junior year of college, and is still ongoing.
+This project began in 2019 during my junior year of college.
+I may add more search algorithms in the future, but I am not currently working on it.

 To view it running, visit https://keatonmueller.github.io/#/search.